ahandrewh teaches IAT-334interface design

 • Two scenarios (one for each new feature)

-We will chat about your deliverables in-lab.
+We will chat about your deliverables in class.

 This week is for building an interactive prototype of one new feature.